spoho-datascience/dfg-rating/Develop_log_haiyu.md

 Add multi season, tested multi season promotion and relegation One problem existing is when calculate ranking, considered all matches (including national cup) International league is gonna based on countryLeague network

+### 2024.07.18
+Will change code to function def later fixed ranking for each team, only get rank score within their division matches